yaptide/yaptide/docs/persistsency.md

 ## Database

-Production version is using Postgresql database, while in tests we use SQLite.
+Production version uses PostgreSQL database, while in tests we use SQLite.

 To check database URI: